Where We Eat

 Margadh Food & Wine RHA

-Margadh is fantastic wine bar located in an art gallery in Dublin's city centre.
+Margadh is a fantastic wine bar located in an art gallery in Dublin's city centre.
 The wine list is thoughtfully curated and served alongside some tasty and well cooked food.
-The service is warm and friendly and the prices represent excellent value
+The service is warm and friendly and the prices represent excellent value.

 D'Olier Street